jgraph/www.diagrams.net-source/_posts/2022-04-12-gliffy-vs-drawio.md

 Right-click on a blank area of the diagram to open the context menu, and select _Share Cursor_.
 <br /><img src="/assets/img/blog/share-cursor.png" style="width=100%;max-width:400px;height:auto;" alt="Share your mouse cursor with others who are editing the same draw.io diagram in Confluence Cloud">

-Now, when you select a shape, everyone else will see it highlighted in your colour.
-Your name is attached to your pointer on their screens, and they'll see you move it around.
+Additionally, when you select a shape everyone else will see it highlighted in your colour.

-As your changes are saved and synchronised, the draw.io diagram in their editor is updated.

-This is ideal when using the draw.io Board macro as an [online whiteboard in Confluence](/blog/online-whiteboard-confluence.html) with your remote team.

 ### Don't lose diagram data - use draw.io